CUH Logo

 The insulin that you take does not cross the placenta to your baby.

-• If the blood glucose levels are above target on waking you will be asked to give an injection of slow release insulin also known as background insulin which you will take before bed, about the same time each night.
-Types of background insulin include – Insulatard, Humulin I and Levemir.
+If the blood glucose levels are above range on waking, you will be prescribed long-acting insulin also known as background or basal insulin.
+This is self-administered before bed, about the same time each night.
+Types of background insulin include – Humulin I and Toujeo.

-• If the blood glucose levels are above target after eating meals you will be asked to give an injection of quick acting insulin just before eating the meal.
+If the blood glucose levels are above range after eating meals you will be prescribed quick acting insulin, also known as rapid or bolus insulin.
+This will be self-administered just before eating the meal.
 This may be at one, two or all of your meals.
-Also described as bolus or rapid acting insulin.
-Types of quick acting insulin include – Novorapid and Humalog.
+Types of quick acting insulin include – Trurapi, Novorapid and Humalog.

-We will support you to learn how to balance the insulin dose with the food that you eat and your activity levels, to keep your blood glucose levels in the normal range.
+We will support you to learn how to balance the insulin dose with the food that you eat and your activity levels, to keep your blood glucose levels in the pregnancy range.

 The dose of insulin is likely to increase as your pregnancy progresses, this is normal.
 Daily blood glucose monitoring is very important as it shows when a change in insulin dose is needed.